DNA-styx/NavBot-Helper-DoDS/README.md

 # New map process
 - Load map
-- Load keybinds .cfg
+- Load keybinds by typing `exec navbot-helper-dods.cfg`
 - Press "Page Up" to enable god mode
-- Find any walkable bit of ground
-- Press F10 to Seed walkable spots
+- Press "F10" to Seed Walkable spots
-- Press F11 to Generate Nav Mesh
+- Press "F11" to Generate Nav Mesh
-- Press Enter to save nav mesh
+- Press Enter to Save Nav Mesh
 - Fly arround map and look for walkable areas not covered with nav mesh if you find any
-  - Aim at ground and press F9 to mark an area as walkable
+  - Aim at ground and press "F9" to mark an area as walkable
-  - Press F11 to generate the nav mesh
+  - Press "F11" to generate the nav mesh
   - If these new areas are on top of already existing ones, use sm_nav_delete_overlapping_from_selected_set to remove them
-  - Press Enter to save
+  - Press "Enter" to save
   - Repeat process until all walkable areas have nav mesh
-- Press Insert to show spawn points and make sure they have nav mesh
+- Press "Insert" to show spawn points and make sure they have nav mesh
 - Add ladders (to be added)
-- Look for disconnected nav mesh and join them
+- Look for disconnected nav mesh and join them with "F1"
 - Look for and remove nav mesh from non walkable areas (e.g tops of buildings, places you don't want the bots going)

 # Misc usful commands